Taleayos/Decimal/README.md

 # Decimal
 Implementation of decimal.h library in the C programming language.
 This library add the ability to work with the "decimal" type, which is not in the language standard.

+## Task 1.
+Implementation of the decimal.h library functions

+The functions of the decimal.h library described [above](#information) must be implemented:
+- The library must be developed in C language of C11 standard using gcc compiler
+- Make it as a static library (with the s21_decimal.h header file)
+- Prepare full coverage of library functions code with unit-tests using the Check library
+- Unit tests must cover at least 80% of each function (checked using gcov)
+- The gcov_report target should generate a gcov report in the form of an html page.
+Unit tests must be run with gcov flags to do this
+- The defined type must support numbers from -79,228,162,514,264,337,593,543,950,335 to +79,228,162,514,264,337,593,543,950,335.

 ## Information

 ### Arithmetic Operators